petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/exporting-and-importing-page-templates.md

 ## Exporting a Page Template

-Follow these steps to export a page template:

 1. Open the *Site Menu* ( ![Site Menu](../../../images/icon-product-menu.png) ) and go to *Design* &rarr; *Page Templates*.

 1. Select the *Page Templates* tab.